FUminlee/DePTH2-Analysis/README.md

 This analysis helps to assess the extent to which TCR generation probability influences or correlates with DePTH model predictions.

 #### CDR3 Length

+The analysis of CDR3 length focuses on understanding its relationship with the scores provided by the DePTH model.
+This is divided into three main aspects:

+1. Examining the distribution of CDR3 length in the **Positive Set** and **Negative Set**.
+2. Exploring the relationship between CDR3 length and the DePTH mean score (the average score between a given TCR and all HLAs).

+This analysis helps to assess the extent to which CDR3 Length influences or correlates with DePTH model predictions.